 Potential Benefits of Yoga For Runners

-Yoga may help improver your balance.
-For runners, balance is vital; running is essentially a series of single leg forward hops.
+Yoga may improve your balance.
+For runners, balance is essential; running is essentially a series of single-leg forward hops.
 If you feel like your balance is poor, you may find that yoga’s emphasis on balance benefits you.
-(Do know that strength training can improve your balance also!)
+(Do know that balance training is not exclusive to yoga.
+Strength training can improve your balance also. )

 Some research does point to yoga improving the mental aspect of the sport.
 A 2006 controlled trial published in British Journal of Sports Medicine examined the relative effects of 20-minute yoga practice before a one-mile time trial.
 The participants were all high school track athletes.
 While a comparison group of athletes who practiced motivational exercises (actively repeating a mantra) performed better, the yoga group did outperform the control group.
 The study did not answer how long-term yoga practice affects distance running performance.
 However, it did support what some runners report: yoga sharpens their mental game for competition.

 Remember: when adding yoga to your running practice, your running still remains the priority.
 Because of this, your practice may look different than a traditional yoga practice – and that’s okay!

 Runners will get the most benefit from improving their mobility over flexibility.
 Mobility is the ability to move through your full range of motion.
 (Learn more here about why runners do not need flexibility.)
 During yoga, focus on moving with control and strength through your range of motion.
 If a pose feels like too much, modify it with a yoga block or other stabilizer.

 Once you start, observe how you feel.
 If you notice you feel less “springy” on runs after consistent yoga practice, adjust your practice accordingly.
 You may also find that Pilates fits your needs better than yoga.